peter-mount/nre-feeds/darwind3/README.md

 	// The Forecast data at this location
 	// i.e. information that changes in real time Forecast struct {
+		// The "display" time for this location
+		// This is calculated using the first value in the following order:
+		// Departure, Arrival, Pass, or if none of those are set then the following
+		// order in CircularTimes above is used: ptd, pta, wtd, wta & wtp Time darwintimetable.WorkingTime `json:"time"`
+		// If true then delayed.
+This is the delayed field in one of
+		// Departure, Arrival, Pass in that order
+		Delayed bool `json:"delayed,omitempty"`
+		// If true then the train has arrived or passed this location Arrived bool `json:"arrived,omitempty"`
+		// If true then the train has departed or passed this location Departed bool `json:"departed,omitempty"`
 		// Forecast data for the arrival at this location Arrival TSTime `json:"arr"`
 		// Forecast data for the departure at this location